- Increasing food security

 - Facilitate gardening projects at schools, libraries, and other public community sites

 - Use gardening to teach life skills to the incarcerated

 Being a Master Gardener has opened up so many opportunities for me in this area, just in the friendships alone.
 And learning has been a wonderful benefit, too.”

-By becoming a Master Gardener Volunteer you become a representative of the University of Wisconsin-System and assist UW-Extension educators with scholarly community programs relating to horticulture and the environment.
+By becoming a Master Gardener Volunteer you become a representative of the University of Wisconsin-System and assist UW-Madison Extension educators with scholarly community programs relating to horticulture and the environment.
 You DON’T need to know everything about gardening — you’ll learn more and more as you participate in the program.
-You DO need to have an interest in learning and giving back to your community by working with your UW-Extension office to deliver timely research based information.
+You DO need to have an interest in learning and giving back to your community by working with your Extension office to deliver timely research based information.